 Dedicated to Indigenous Peoples, their neighbours, and friends, who persist in keeping our one world safe for our children

 Composer Maxime Goulet has arranged a song from The Flight of the Hummingbird for young voices and granted permission to perform it as written or with new lyrics that children create themselves.
 The Song of Persistence describes how Indigenous cultures around the world steward the land in face of climate change.
-Learn more in the Study Guide to the opera, listen to the recordings below, and download the sheet music.
+Listen to the recordings below, and download the sheet music.

 January 20 to February 23, 2020: Vancouver and Lower Mainland

 February 24 to March 18: Vancouver Island and the Gulf Islands (Postponed as of March 13)